Malikâne

 Malikâne was a form of tax farming introduced in the Ottoman Empire in 1695.
-It was intended as an improvement on the Iltizam system, in which a tax-farmer was responsible for a single year.
+It was intended as an improvement on the Iltizam system it replaced, in which a tax-farmer was responsible for a single year.
 Malikâne contracts were for life; this provided more security for the tax farmer (malikaneci) and a less exploitative relationship with the peasants; malikanecis might even make investments to improve productivity.
 However, vested interests - from existing mültezims who benefited from the Iltizam system - prevented wider adoption of malikâne.
 Also, malikâne could not be converted into vakf - an important distinction from mülk.

 A malikâne tax-farm, typically for a village or district, would be auctioned to the highest bidder; in return for collecting all state taxes (rüsüm) from that area, the winner of the auction would make a large downpayment called muaccele, and then annual payments called mâl.
 The auction determined the initial payment - subject to a minimum price set by the treasury.
 A malikaneci might finance their initial payment by borrowing from a moneylender or sarraf - who would expect to take a cut of the tax revenue; this could even become a second layer of tax-farming.

 The winner of the auction was given a document called "berat", as proof of their right to the tax-farm.
 In theory, when the tenant died their tax farm would revert to the state, but a tenant could give the tax-farm to an heir if the treasury agreed (and officials would expect to be paid for their agreement).

 As the tax-farming market became more competitive, the treasury collected bigger payments, but profitability for tax-farmers decreased.

 The malikâne system might have been modelled on an earlier system of "double rent" paid by waqfs.

 From the treasury's perspective, malikâne was a more reliable source of revenue.
 Auctions of local tax-farming rights integrated diverse provincial tax-farmers into the Ottoman state, and also helped build a more modern concept of private landownership.